 Somoano also played a key part in developing the Tar Heels into professional soccer players.
 Since 2003, 24 former players have been selected in the MLS SuperDraft.
 Included in that group is nine first-round draftees: David Stokes, Dax McCarty, Michael Harrington, Zach Loyd, Jalil Anibaba and Eddie Ababio, Matt Hedges, Enzo Martinez and most recently Mikey Lopez in 2013.

-Carolina is the only team nationally to have a first-round selection each of the last four years, and its six first rounder's in the last four years is second most in the country.
+Carolina was the only team nationally to have a first-round selection between 2010 and 2013, and its six first rounder's in that time frame was the second most in the country.

 Three former Tar Heels who played under Somoano have represented the United States in the past few years as Dax McCarty, Logan Pause and Zach Loyd have all been called upon to represent their country.